Sahaptin language: Phonology

 The charts of consonants and vowels below are used in the Yakima Sahaptin (Ichishkiin) language:

 Consonants

 Vowels

 Vowels can also be accented (e.g. /á/).

 Writing system

 This writing system is used for Umatilla Sahaptin.

+Other works use the Yakima practical alphabet.

 Grammar

 There are published grammars, a recent dictionary, and a corpus of published texts.

 Sahaptin has a split ergative syntax, with direct-inverse voicing and several applicative constructions.

 The ergative case inflects third-person nominals only when the direct object is first- or second-person (the examples below are from the Umatilla dialect):

 The direct-inverse contrast can be elicited with examples such as the following.
 In the inverse, the transitive direct object is coreferential with the subject in the preceding clause.

 The inverse (marked by the verbal prefix pá-) retains its transitive status, and a patient nominal is case marked accusative.

 A semantic inverse is also marked by the same verbal prefix pá-.

 In Speech Act Participant (SAP) and third-person transitive involvement, direction marking is as follows: